Ugandan opposition says troops raid its offices amid election challenge | Politics

 Ugandan opposition says troops raid its offices amid election challenge

 Museveni, one of Africa’s longest-ruling leaders, has dismissed the allegations of fraud and said the election may turn out to be the "most cheating free" in Uganda's history.
-Soldiers surrounded the NUP compound in the Kampala suburb of Kamwokya and were not letting its workers through, party spokesman Joel Ssenyonyi said separately.
+The government wanted to disrupt documentation of voting fraud, party spokesman Joel Ssenyonyi said.

 "They don't want work to continue at our offices because they know that we are putting together evidence to show the world how much of a fraudster Museveni is," he said.
 The campaign and election were marked by a deadly crackdown by security forces on opposition supporters and an internet shutdown.
 In one week of protests in November, at least 54 people died.